Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Competitive Algorithms

 We assume that device $i$ can choose its transmission power from $[\upper{e}_i]_1=\{0,\upper{e}_i\}$.
 That is, device $i$ can either transmit in a slot or stay silent once and forever during the frame.
 This assumption implies that a device can use at most one RB.
-This is realistic in massive IoT networks where devices normally have short data packets to send~\cite{7165674,6786066}.
+This is realistic in massive IoT networks where devices normally have short data packets to send~\cite{7165674,6786066} and thus require no more than a single RB for transmission.

-\begin{remark}[The Selfish Algorithm at Slot $j$] Assume that, without loss of generality, $g_{1j}<g_{2j}<\cdots<g_{mj}$.
+\begin{remark}[The selfish algorithm] Assume that $g_{1j}<g_{2j}<\cdots<g_{mj}$.
 According to the decoding order of largest channel gains in uplink NOMA, device $1$ knows that if $\upper{e}_1g_{1j}<2^{L_1/W}-1$, then $p_{1j}=0$.
 Now, if $\upper{e}_1g_{1j}\geqslant2^{L_1/W}-1$, then setting $p_{1j}=\upper{e}_1$ would satisfy device 1 but may interfere with other devices.
 The following is called the \textit{selfish} algorithm for device $i$: whenever $\upper{e}_ig_{ij}\geqslant2^{L_i/W}-1$, set $p_{ij}=\upper{e}_i$.
 We can prove that the selfish algorithm can perform very badly.
 Say device 1 acts selfishly.
 Then, we can find an instance in which only device 1 will be served in slot $j$ (due to the severe interference that it generates)---removing device 1 from slot $j$ would satisfy all other devices in that slot.
 Assume we have $L_i=\lg(1+i)$ for all $i$ and $g_{1j}=1$ but for all $i\ne1$, $g_{ij}=\sqrt{2^{(i-2)(i+1)}}\bigl(2^i-1\bigr).$ In this case, if device 1 transmits in slot $j$, then no other device can transmit in that slot.
 However, if it does not, then all device $i\ne1$ can transmit.
 This shows that the selfish algorithm has a competitive ratio of at least $m-1$ which is very large. \end{remark}

 The previous remark proves that acting selfishly is not very good in terms of maximizing the NSD.
 To provide better results, we first study the case of $M=1$ and then generalize the analysis to larger $M$.